knpuniversity/oo/knpu/episode2/objects-from-database.md

 [[[ code('c81b1f58d2') ]]]

+***TIP
+In order for this to work, make sure that you have MySQL installed and running on your machine.
+There are various ways to install MySQL in different environments - if you have any questions, let us know in the comments!
+***

 This script will create a database and add a `ship` table with columns for `id`, `name`, `weapon_power`, `jedi_factor`, `strength` and `is_under_repair`: